yadwink/Machine-Learning/Mid-Term Project/Readme.md

 * Install Docker on your system
 * Install pipenv on your system
 * pipenv install requirements
-* docker built -t livcirrhosis-prediction .
+* docker built -t Livcirrhosis-prediction .
-* docker run -it -p 5000:5000 livcirrhosis:latest
+* docker run -it -p 5000:5000 Livcirrhosis:latest

 # Deploy the model on a web service (AWS)